hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 ### Granting our Workflow even More Flexibility

-Several changes need to be made to the last script we made, `star_analysis_on_input_file.sh`, so let's start writing a new script with excerpts from the older one.
+Several changes need to be made to the last 2 scripts we made used for trimming and alignment respectively, so let's start by writing a new script with excerpts from the older ones.

+	$ cat ~/ngs_course/rnaseq/data/trimmomatic_mov10.lsf
 	$ cat ~/ngs_course/rnaseq/data/trimmed_fastq/star_analysis_on_input_file.sh

+We want to save the new script in a new directory called scripts.

 	$ cd ~/ngs_course/rnaseq/